Do you have back pain? Then Spinal Decompression at Home may be the answer. Not to mention, more cost-effective.

 This table does not come assembled but many people have found it very easy to put together.
 However, for me personally, I am not a big fan of putting these types of things together.
 You can purchase it preassembled if you are like me.

 All of the Innova inversion tables come with a True Balance System.
 All the other Innova tables only have two adjustable features but the ITX9600 has three.
-This model comes with various options for foot security.
+This model comes with various options for feet security.
 It’s a breeze to find your center of gravity because of all the customizable features you have at your disposal.
 The Innova ITX9600 Advanced Heat and Massage Inversion Therapy Table will definitely do the job.